Seven Questions to Start Off the Year

 I am so thankful for the amazing friends in my life.
 In particular, my good friend Anjuli has kept me grounded and uplifted through all of my struggles and transitions with her sense of humor, biting sarcasm, and realistic pessimism sprinkled with hope.
-In 2018, I am looking forward to getting to know better my friend Dr. Lauren Helm, who completed postdoc with me and started a private practice in the Seattle Ballard area.
-Her entrepreneurial spirit inspires me to no end.
+In 2018, I am looking forward to getting to know better my friend Lauren, who completed postdoc with me and started a private practice in the Seattle area.
+Her entrepreneurial spirit inspires me.

 3. It was a year of resistance for many people.
 What did I resist most effectively?
 What did I surrender to?

 I resisted my tendency to get really down and depressed about the state of the nation and the world by over-consuming media.
 I resisted the guilt that came with not knowing enough about what is happening and prioritizing my self-care when I needed it the most.
 I learned that if I am down and out, I can't advocate and fight for what I believe in.
 There are times when I surrendered to hopelessness and despair.

 4. Who did I feel most jealous of this year?
 What is that person up to that I want to bring more of into my own life?

 I felt most jealous of my friends who are adulting.
 I see friends who are married, have children, a house, and financial stability and I think to myself, "Why am I so behind?"
 I have to remind myself that life is not a competition and that I am exactly where I need to be.
 I want to bring into my life more self-compassion and gratitude for what I do have.

 5. When was I most physically joyful in 2017?
 How can I get there more in 2018?